ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 Education and awareness efforts must continue to reach both healthcare providers and the general public.
 Many patients with ATTR cardiac amyloidosis remain undiagnosed, experiencing years of symptoms before receiving appropriate care.
 Increased awareness can help reduce diagnostic delays and ensure that more patients receive timely, appropriate treatment.

 The story of ATTR cardiac amyloidosis illustrates the power of medical research and the importance of never giving up in the face of challenging diseases.
 What seemed like an insurmountable problem just a few years ago now has multiple solutions, with more on the horizon.
-This progress provides hope not only for patients with ATTR cardiac amyloidosis but also for those facing other challenging medical conditions that may benefit from similar research advances.
+This progress provides hope not only for my patients with ATTR cardiac amyloidosis but also for those facing other challenging medical conditions that may benefit from similar research advances.

 References

-Maurer MS, Kale P, Fontana M, et al. Patisiran Treatment in Patients with Transthyretin Cardiac Amyloidosis.
-The New England Journal of Medicine.
-2023;389(17):1553-1565.
+Maurer, M.S., P. Kale, M. Fontana, et al. 2023.
+"Patisiran Treatment in Patients with Transthyretin Cardiac Amyloidosis."
+The New England Journal of Medicine 389 (17): 1553-1565.

-Tschöpe C, Elsanhoury A, Kristen AV.
-Transthyretin Amyloid Cardiomyopathy-2025 Update: Current Diagnostic Approaches and Emerging Therapeutic Options.
-Journal of Clinical Medicine.
-2025;14(13):4785.
+Tschöpe, C., A. Elsanhoury, and A.V.
+Kristen.
+2025.
+"Transthyretin Amyloid Cardiomyopathy-2025 Update: Current Diagnostic Approaches and Emerging Therapeutic Options."
+Journal of Clinical Medicine 14 (13): 4785.

-Published by damianrasch.com
+Published on damianrasch.com